jn89b/lit_review/research_proposal.md

     - Is it unique?
     - Is it worthwhile?
   -  Is my research **realistic** and **achievable**/ Is it **doable**?
      -  Do I have the skills?
      -  Do I have the resources?

 # Setting the Provisional Title
 - Good research title should convey the research in what you should be doing as concise as possible
   - What does the title communicate?
+- Enhancing UAS Autonomy and Combat Survivability in Military Operations: A Comprehensive Investigation and Implementation into Intelligent Planning, Guidance, and Threat Prediction
 - What it communicates:
   - Broad topic
   - Focal topic
   - Context

 ## Introduction
-- Provide **broad** overview and terminology and technology
+- **Provide broad overview and terminology and technology**
+## Terminology
+- Levels of autonomy: From Autonomous Issues
+  - L1
+  - L2
+  - L3
+  - L4
+  - L5
+## Overview
+  - The current technology for fighter aircraft was predominantly manned aircraft systems from the 20th century to the early 21st century
+  - Development of UAS platforms tha
 - Then narrow down to your **focal** topic
 - Why???
   - How is the dissertation topic justified?